John had an L5-S1 spinal fusion with a surgeon 15 years ago.

 Before his appointment, John has the EMG and EOS scan performed.

-John attends his first appointment at Gold Coast Spine.
+John then attends his first appointment with Dr Scott-Young.
 Dr Scott-Young listens to the history of John’s condition and previous surgery, examines John and reviews his radiology.
 The surgeon discusses his views with John, answers John’s questions and discusses his treatment options with him.

 Dr Scott-Young explains that revision spine surgery is only appropriate if John cannot find other ways to manage his symptoms.
 He explains that simple measures like avoiding the activities that aggravate his symptoms, losing weight, quitting smoking, gentle exercise, and using the medication his GP prescribes can be enough for many patients to manage their symptoms.
 He explains that revision spine surgery should be considered only if other measures are not successful.